NativeScript/docs/content/guide/platform-version-handling.md

 Beyond that, there are 2 key Android files in your project to keep an eye on with platform versioning over time:

-1. `app.gradle`: [Gradle](https://gradle.org/) build configuration for Android which contains minimum, maximum and build-tools SDK targets.
+1. `App_Resources/Android/app.gradle`: [Gradle](https://gradle.org/) build configuration for Android which contains minimum, maximum and build-tools SDK targets.

 We can specify target SDKs as follows: